This album is one big bloated mess — but it’s an entertaining mess. I think. Maybe.

-In the end, the real highlight of the second disc has to be I Couldn’t Write a Song If It Crawled up My Ass — the poignant tale of the Backstreet Boys’ ill-fated attempts at writing their own material, told from Nick Carter’s point of view.
+In the end, the real highlight of the second disc has to be I Couldn’t Write a Song If It Crawled up My Ass — a poignant tale of the Backstreet Boys’ ill-fated attempts at writing their own material, told from Nick Carter’s point of view.

-The hidden track was supposed to be four or five minutes of dementia set to an electrified version of the opening riff from Oyster Bay Nose Hair, but I could only fit about thirty seconds on the CD with what little room I had left, forcing me to truncate all the good parts, losing all of the music in the process.
+The hidden track was supposed to be four or five minutes of dementia set to an electrified version of the opening riff from Oyster Bay Nose Hair, but I could only fit about thirty seconds on the CD with what little room I had left, forcing me to truncate all the good parts and losing all of the music in the process.
 Maybe I should have made it a triple CD instead.
 It’s too bad eighty-minute recordable CDs were still a year or two away from being easy to find anywhere.
 If they weren’t so elusive at the time I wouldn’t have had to chop out anything.

 I had a fun idea for cover art I never got the chance to take beyond the brainstorming stage.
 The idea was this: Gord would be in bed with a terrified look on his face, pulling the covers up to his chin.
 I would be standing at the side of the bed (or maybe the foot of it), holding a large hardcover book that had the album title on the cover.
 The book would be open, with me preparing to read a chapter, smiling like a loving parent.

 Had I known at the time how easy it would be to snap a picture of that and get it on a CD cover, I would have set the wheels in motion.
 Alas, it would be another four years before I would even think to try giving an album anything resembling proper packaging, and by then Papa Ghostface would be taking a very long nap.

 Horsemouth (part 1)